Home composting

 Enrich new borders

-Spread up to a 5cm layer of compost over the existing soil.
-Worms will quickly like getting to work mixing it in for you!
-Otherwise you can dig your finished compost into the soil prior to planting.
+Spread up to a 5cm layer of compost over borders.
+Worms will pull it down into the soil, or you can dig it into the ground before planting.

 Mulch